zsmartsystems/com.zsmartsystems.zigbee/com.zsmartsystems.zigbee.autocode/src/main/resources/zcl_definition.md

 |Zone Status Mask Flag      |Boolean                    |
 |Zone Status Mask           |16-bit bitmap              |

-##### Starting Zone ID Field
+##### Starting Zone ID
 Specifies the starting Zone ID at which the IAS Client would like to obtain zone status information.

-##### Max Zone IDs Field
+##### Max Zone IDs
 Specifies the maximum number of Zone IDs and corresponding Zone Statuses that are to be returned by the IAS ACE server when it responds with a Get Zone Status Response command

-##### Zone Status Mask Flag Field
+##### Zone Status Mask Flag
 Functions as a query operand with the Zone Status Mask field.
 If set to zero (i.e., FALSE), the IAS ACE server SHALL include all Zone
-IDs and their status, regardless of their Zone Status when it responds with a Get Zone Status Response command.If set to one (i.e., TRUE), the IAS ACE server SHALL include only those Zone IDs whose Zone Statusattribute is equal to one or more of the Zone Statuses requested in the Zone Status Mask field of the Get Zone Status command.
+IDs and their status, regardless of their Zone Status when it responds with a Get Zone Status Response command.
+If set to one (i.e., TRUE), the IAS ACE server SHALL include only those Zone IDs whose Zone Status attribute is equal to one or more of the Zone Statuses requested in the Zone Status Mask field of the Get Zone Status command.

 Use of Zone Status Mask Flag and Zone Status Mask fields allow a client to obtain updated information for the subset of Zone IDs they’re interested in, which is beneficial when the number of IAS Zone devices in a system is large.

-##### Zone Status Mask Field
+##### Zone Status Mask
-Coupled with the Zone Status Mask Flag field, functions as a mask to enable IAS ACE clients to get in-formation about the Zone IDs whose
+Coupled with the Zone Status Mask Flag field, functions as a mask to enable IAS ACE clients to get information about the Zone IDs whose
-ZoneStatusattribute is equal to any of the bits indicated by the IAS ACE client in the Zone Status Mask field.
-The format of this field is the same as the ZoneStatusattribute in the IAS Zone cluster.
-Per the Zone Status Mask Flag field, IAS ACE servers SHALL respond with only the Zone IDs whose ZoneStatusattributes are equal to at least one of the Zone Status bits set in the Zone Status Mask field requested by the IAS ACE client.For example, if the Zone Status Mask field set to “0x0003” would match IAS Zones whose ZoneStatusattributes are
+ZoneStatus attribute is equal to any of the bits indicated by the IAS ACE client in the Zone Status Mask field.
+The format of this field is the same as the ZoneStatus attribute in the IAS Zone cluster.
+Per the Zone Status Mask Flag field, IAS ACE servers SHALL respond with only the Zone IDs whose ZoneStatus attributes are equal to at least one of the Zone Status bits set in the Zone Status Mask field requested by the IAS ACE client.For example, if the Zone Status Mask field set to “0x0003” would match IAS Zones whose ZoneStatus attributes are
 0x0001, 0x0002, and 0x0003.

-In other words, if a logical 'AND' between the Zone Status Mask field and the IAS Zone’s ZoneStatusattribute yields a non-zero result, the IAS ACE server SHALL include that IAS Zone in the Get Zone Status Response command
+In other words, if a logical 'AND' between the Zone Status Mask field and the IAS Zone’s ZoneStatus attribute yields a non-zero result, the IAS ACE server SHALL include that IAS Zone in the Get Zone Status Response command

 ### Generated